soulwax/Quill/README.md

 ## Description

-This CLI tool leverages the power of Repopack and Gemini to automatically generate comprehensive README files for your projects.
-It analyzes your codebase, extracts relevant information, and uses Gemini to generate a well-structured and informative README.md.
+This CLI tool leverages Repopack and Google Gemini to automatically generate comprehensive README files for your projects.
+It analyzes your codebase, extracts relevant information, and generates a well-structured and informative README.md.

 ## Key Features